How to combine Status Lists and Introspection¶

 }

-Use Hybrid Checking for high-value credentials that require both real-time verification and privacy-preserving fallback.
+- Use hybrid checking for high-value credentials that require both real-time verification and a privacy-preserving fallback.

 The implementation follows RFC 7662 (OAuth 2.0 Token Introspection) with support for: